Filing a Qui Tam Lawsuit – How Does a Qui Tam Lawsuit Get Started?

 Qui tam lawsuits under the False Claims Act are frequently filed in Medicare fraud cases, but can also be filed in instances of government contractor fraud or any situation in which an individual is aware of fraudulent activities that harm the U.S. government.
 The qui tam proceedings are sealed when filed, which means that the utmost confidentiality is exercised; they are not litigated in the same way as the usual civil lawsuit.
 They usually require lengthy investigations at the outset, and complex legal strategy decisions, particularly where the fraud may involve criminal charges.

-Contact Us to Learn More About Filing a Qui Tam Lawsuit
+Contact Me to Learn More About Filing a Qui Tam Lawsuit

 If you are aware of fraudulent activities that impact the U.S. government and wish to “blow the whistle,” don’t do so alone.
-With significant experience and strong track record in qui tam litigation, we are committed to handling each qui tam case with expertise and sound strategy.
-Please call us today at (206) 324-8969 for a free phone screening of your case.
+With significant experience and strong track record in qui tam litigation, I am committed to handling each qui tam case with expertise and sound strategy.
+Please call me today at (206) 324-8969 for a free phone screening of your case.